 Spring is here and that means gardening season has begun!
 Gardening with preschoolers is a great way to bring hands-on learning opportunities to young kids.
 Unfortunately, many parents face challenges when it comes to gardening with kids- they might feel it’s too messy, fear plants won’t grow, or maybe (like us) they don’t have a yard to plant seeds in.
 I know we’ve used a few of these excuses ourselves!
 I was afraid of the disappointment of seeds that may not germinate, and we also live in a concrete jungle with a few patches of dirt (and lots of gophers!).
-I had made the sad decision that we weren’t going to do any gardening this year…until I came across the Gro-able’s project!
+I had made the sad decision that we weren’t going to do any gardening this year and I wouldn’t be able to enjoy something similar to this Yakoe Rattan Garden Furniture while I watched them learn and play …until I came across the Gro-able’s project!
 I first I heard about the Gro-ables project was on Instagram where I saw parents helping their kids start gardens.
 Some were container gardens and others were traditional in-the-dirt gardens.
 I was totally intrigued by how easy it looked and was ready to start our own preschool container garden using the biodegradable Gro-able pods provided to us by Miracle-Gro.

 How to use Gro-ables with Preschoolers